SirCamyCamCam/COP4331-Project/artifacts/responibilities_sprint5.md

  - Restricted the zoom functionality
  - Added the ability to make camera move faster
  - Updated validation criteria's to fit specific regulations
+ - Completely updated the trello to fit the format listed on the sample trello

  ## Amin Kavehzadeh